openimsdk/open-im-flutter-demo/README.md

 OpenIM provides an open-source Instant Messaging (IM) SDK for developers, serving as an alternative solution to cloud services like Twilio and Sendbird.
 With OpenIM, developers can build secure and reliable IM applications similar to WeChat, Zoom, and Slack.

 This repository is based on the open-source version of the OpenIM SDK, offering an Electron-based IM application.
 You can use this application as a reference implementation of the OpenIM SDK.
-It references both `@openim/electron-client-sdk` and `@openim/wasm-client-sdk`, which are the Electron and Web versions of the SDK, respectively.
-This enables the creation of both PC Web applications and desktop applications (Windows, macOS, Linux).

 <p align="center">
    <img src="./docs/images/preview1.jpeg" alt="Preview" width="32%"/>